CuB3y0nd/assembly.rip/src/content/posts/cs-notes/CSAPP.md

 ## The Notion of an internet Protocol

-- How is it possible to send bits across incompatible LANs and WANs?
+- How is it possible to send bits across incompatible LANs and WANs ?
 - Solution: _protocol_ software running on each host and router
   - Protocol is a set of rules that governs how hosts and routers should cooperate when they transfer data from network to network
   - Smooths out the differences between the different networks

-### What Does an internet Protocol Do?
+### What Does an internet Protocol Do ?

 - Provides a _naming scheme_
   - An internet protocol defines a uniform format for _host addresses_